zzhangjii/learning-library/data-management-library/database/options/multitenant.md

 connect sys/oracle@localhost:1523/cdb1 as sysdba
 ````

 2. Check to see who you are connected as.
+At any point in the lab you can run this script to see who or where you are connected.
 ````
 select
      'DB Name: '  ||Sys_Context('Userenv', 'DB_Name')||